empter/mps-tutorial/README.md

 # Introduction
 ITensor is a c++ library for implementing tensor network calculations  easily and efficiently.
 The home page of [ITensor](http://itensor.org).
 It's easy to use ITensor in MacOS and Linux including the Windows subsystem for linux (WSL).
-This tutorial is mainly focus on the WSL alone with Ubuntu 16.04LTS which can be installed in the Windows App Store.
+This tutorial is mainly focus on the WSL alone with Ubuntu 16.04LTS which can be installed in the **Microsoft Store**.
+An uptodate Windows 10 is needed.
 # Prepare Ubuntu
 1. Turn on wsl:
 * Right click on **PowerShell** and select Run as Administrator.